311zzb/gitlet/gitlet-design.md

    do not stage it, and remove it from the staging area if it is already there.
 End the execution.
 4. Modify cached staging area

+### Print commit log

+1. Get the ID of the latest commit
+2. Print log information starting from that commit to the initial commit recursively
+   1. Get the Commit object with the given CommitID
+   2. Print its log information
+   3. Recursively print its ascendants' log information

+###

 ## Persistence

 The directory structure looks like this: